 In 1983, Pine Tree Legal Assistance (PTLA) partnered with the Maine Justice Foundation to create a project dedicated to engaging volunteers in providing civil legal aid.

-Housed within PTLA for 35 years, the VLP became a seperate non-profit organisation with its own board in 2017.
+Housed within PTLA for 35 years, the VLP became a separate non-profit organization with its own board in 2017.

 The VLP has a small staff that recruits, trains, manages, and supports volunteers.
 In most VLP cases, the legal assistance is provided by pro bono attorney volunteers.